northwestcoder/terraform-satori-audit-export/README.md

 gcloud services enable storage.googleapis.com
 ```

-7. If you haven't done so yet, download this repository and edit the variables
+7. If you haven't done so yet, download this repository that you are currently reading and edit the variables:

 - Use git clone, or, download zip and extract.
 - In your terminal, navigate to the directory where this repository is located.
-- With a text editor, you _must_ edit the file ```terraform.tfvars``` file and change any value in ALLCAPS accordingly.
+- With a text editor, you _must_ edit any value in ALLCAPS in the file ```terraform.tfvars```.
-- You _can_ change the other values as well, if desired, such as the database password:
+- You _can_ optionally change the other values as well, such as the database password or GCP region and zone.
+Then save the file.
 ```
 #project vars
 project = "YOUR_GCP_PROJECT_ID_FROM_PREVIOUS_STEP"